BuildFire/sdk-cli/README.md

 ### commands:
 * `create` will download the latest SDK to the current folder
 * `update` will download the latest SDK and update the current folder
+* 'plugin' takes [plugin name] will download latest version of the indicated plugin to the current folder